f5devcentral/f5-rseries-training/docs/bigiq_support_for_rseries.rst

 BIG-IQ Support for rSeries
 ==========================

 Currently rSeries support in BIG-IQ will mimic iSeries functionality when vCMP is in use.
-In iSeries, a vCMP guest can be created via the host CLI, WebUI, or API and it can then be imported into BIG-IQ as a device.
+In iSeries, a vCMP guest can be created via the host CLI, webUI, or API and it can then be imported into BIG-IQ as a device.
 From there, statistics/analytics can be gathered, and L4-7 configurations can be managed in a variety of ways.
 An rSeries tenant will behave identically to an iSeries vCMP guest from a BIG-IQ perspective, meaning you can import it after it has been created to manage configuration or get analytics.

 When an rSeries tenant is created, it can be imported as a device into BIG-IQ.
 It will import just like any other BIG-IP instance or device.
 Once imported, it will show up with a Type of **BIG-IP Tenant**.